 Grow your prayer life as a family.

 Wednesday has been the day of the week traditionally dedicated to St. Joseph.
-Lead your family in saying the Litany of St. Joseph.
+Next Wednesday, lead your family in praying the Litany of St. Joseph.

 St. Joseph Novena